nginxinc/nginx-basics-workshops/lab/nginx_api/live_monitoring.md

 ## Introduction

-This module will explain how to use the NGINX Plus API to read live monitoring metrics on NGINX Plus

 The [NGINX Plus API](https://www.nginx.com/products/nginx/live-activity-monitoring/) supports other features in addition to live activity monitoring, including dynamic configuration of upstream server groups and key‑value stores.